vdwees/rtc-tools/doc/examples/ensemble.rst

 * ``input``: This folder contains the model input data pertaining to each ensemble member:

-  * ``ensemble.csv``: a file where the names and probabilities of the ensembles are defined
+  * ``ensemble.csv``: a file where the names and probabilities of the ensemble members are defined

   * ``forcast1``